Krems an der Donau – Sights and tips for connoisseurs

 The Dominican Church and the museumkrems – Sights in Krems an der Donau

-At the north-eastern end of the square, the Dominican Church towers over the surrounding houses.
-It was located outside the city walls together with the Dominican monastery from the 13th century and was repeatedly attacked.
-Today, however, the Krems Art Gallery uses the church for exhibitions.
-The museumkrems is housed in the monastery rooms.
-It is worth a visit if you are interested in the history of the wine town.
+At the northeast end of the square, the Dominican Church towers over the surrounding houses.
+It was located outside the city walls, along with the 13th-century Dominican monastery, and was repeatedly attacked.
+A visit is worthwhile if you're interested in the history of this wine-growing town.
 The exhibition shows how people once lived in the Danube city.

-The Dominikanerplatz also served as a marketplace throughout the city's history.
-This is where the local winegrowers deliver their products.
-They came across the Danube.
-Others packed their produce on carts or in kraxes and dragged them to the market stalls in this square.
-Such a market usually lasted several days, as traders could not make the trip to and from the market in one day.
-The market has always been a special event in the city's everyday life.
+Dominikanerplatz also served as a marketplace throughout the city's history.
+Local winegrowers delivered their produce here, arriving via the Danube.
+Others, however, loaded their produce onto carts or in backpacks and hauled it to the market stalls in this square.
+Such a market usually lasted several days, as the traders could not make the journey to the market and back in one day.
+Thus, the market was always a special event in the city's everyday life.

 If you follow the Dominikanerplatz towards Schlüsselamtsgasse, you will pass an inner courtyard behind the Dominican church.
 A tower rises up between the trees, which at first seems inconspicuous.
 However, its history is interesting.
 It is part of the former Dominican monastery courtyard.
 Such facilities were also called harvest courtyards, because the monks packaged the products they grew in their vineyards and orchards in them.
 Coopers worked in a monastery courtyard, making barrels for transporting wine.
 Rope makers twisted ropes with which the monastery's products were packaged.
 There were several of these monastery courtyards along the Danube and also in Krems.
 Each order had its own courtyard there, which prepared the monastery's products for trade.